According to Mayo Clinic, ovarian cysts are fluid-filled sacs or pockets in an ovary or on its surface.

 When an ovarian cyst ruptures, the fluid inside of it ends up in your pelvic cavity, where it can be reabsorbed over time.

-The Mayo Clinic lists these signs that you may have a ruptured ovarian cyst.
+The Mayo Clinic lists these signs and symptoms of ruptured ovarian cyst.
 But there are five that are less common, but need attention:

 – Dull or sharp pain on one side of your lower abdomen